 🎸 You'll also find the D♯ minor scale on the guitar fretboard..

 ⓘ The E♭ minor scale is enharmonic to the D♯ minor scale.
 It has the same pitches, but uses different notes names: E♭ F G♭ A♭ B♭ C♭ D♭.

 Tap or use numbers 1 through 7 to trigger the chords.
+You can also tap to trigger the chord inversions or the 7th chords.
 This tool can be used as a chord progression generator.

 last chords played